analogdevicesinc/adi_3dtof_floor_detector/README.md

     /cam1/ir_image/compressedDepth
     /cam1/compressed_floor_mask
     ```
-    You can observe the depth and IR image outputs in the RVIZ but you cannot directly see the ```compressed_floor_mask``` in the RVIZ from the Host machine as this topic is not compressed with RVL compression algorithm.
-You need to run the *adi_3dtof_floor_detector_example_node* on the Host to machine to visualize it in RVIZ.
+    You can observe the depth and IR image outputs in the RVIZ2 but you cannot directly see the ```compressed_floor_mask``` in the RVIZ2 from the Host machine as this topic is not compressed with RVL compression algorithm.
+You need to run the *adi_3dtof_floor_detector_example_node* on the Host to machine to visualize it in RVIZ2.

 <a id="build_on_host"> </a>